duvan094/Portfolio/README.md

 # Portfolio
-This is a Wordpress theme for my portfolio [website](http://jacobduvander.se)
+This is a Wordpress theme for my [portfolio website](http://jacobduvander.se).